 - How have the funds been utilized in the business

-- The amount of profit or loss in a period
+- The cumulative profit or loss of the business

 - How much the business owes to others (i.e. liabilities)

-- The amount of cash, receivables, inventory and other assets
+- The amount of cash, inventory, machinery and other assets owned by the business

-Accounting provides a basis for analysis of the performance over a period of time which promotes accountability across several tiers of an organization.
+Accounting provides a basis for performance assessment of a business over a period of time which promotes accountability across several tiers of an organization.

-Shareholders can ultimately hold the directors responsible for the overall performance of their company through performance appraisal on the basis of accounting information published in the financial statements.
+Shareholders can ultimately hold the directors responsible for the overall performance of their company on the basis of accounting information published in the financial statements.